 What is speech recognition software?

-In medicine, speech recognition software is a modern alternative to using a human scribe or transcriptionist to help with documentation.
+In medicine, speech recognition software is a modern alternative to using a transcriptionist to help with documentation.
 In the past, you might have hired a scribe to sit in on patient visits and take notes.
 Or maybe you sent dictations off-site to a medical stenographer who transcribed them.

-Today, many doctors skip the scribe or transcriptionist, and simply speak their dictations into a software application linked to the electronic health record (EHR).
-Their words appear instantly on the screen where they can check them for errors before saving the note.
+Today, many doctors skip transcriptionists and simply speak their dictations into a software application linked to the electronic health record (EHR).
+Their words appear instantly on the screen, where they can check them for errors before saving the note.

 How does speech recognition work?

-The simplest explanation of speech recognition is that software follows four major steps to convert speech into text:
+Most speech recognition software follows four general steps to convert speech into text:

-- An analog-to-digital converter converts sounds waves from your voice into digital data a computer can understand.
+- An analog-to-digital converter translates sound waves from your voice into digital data a computer can understand.

-- That data is broken down into smaller sound bites that are matched to phonemes in the given language.
+- The computer breaks down the data into smaller sound bites and matches these to phonemes in the given language.

 - The software analyzes the string of phonemes from your dictation and matches them with its database of known words, phrases, and sentences.